realpython/python-guide/docs/writing/tests.rst

 Doctest
 -------

-The doctest module searches for pieces of text that look like interactive Python sessions in docstrings, and then executes those sessions to verify that they work exactly as shown.
+The :mod:`doctest` module searches for pieces of text that look like interactive Python sessions in docstrings, and then executes those sessions to verify that they work exactly as shown.